 Knowledge level – Intermediate.
 Level descriptors can be found on the following web-page: Framework and Course Level Descriptors

 Prior knowledge – although no habitat survey experience is necessary, working Botany skills are required for this course.
-Our ‘Discovering Botany‘ and/or ‘Practical Introduction to Botany’ courses are recommended prerequisites.
+Our ‘Discovering Botany‘ and/or range of botanical in-person courses are recommended prerequisites.

 Bookings will close if course capacity is reached.